yenniejun/covid-texting-service/README.md

 ## Stats

-I am pulling my data from the [COVID19 Real-Time Data REST API v1.0](https://github.com/ChrisMichaelPerezSantiago/covid19) built by Chris Michael.
-You can reach the API endpoint [here](https://covid19-server.chrismichael.now.sh/api/v1).
-More details [here](https://www.programmableweb.com/api/covid19-real-time-data-rest-api-v10).
+I am pulling my data from the [Bing API Portal](https://bing.com/covid).

-I tried out several different coronavirus API endpoints and scraping differnet sites myself.
-Of all of these, I found that the Bing API provided the most accurate, up-to-date, and easiest-to-use stats.

-The caveat is that the stats and the services are changing daily, so this section will probably updated a few more times to keep this service running.

-Initially, I was getting my stats from the [Bing API Portal](https://bing.com/covid).
 You can find the details about the api [here](https://www.programmableweb.com/api/bing-covid-19-data-rest-api-v10).
 You can find the API endpoint [here](https://bing.com/covid/data).

-However, unfortunately, as of March 31, the API has become restricted so I was unable to use it anymore.
+I tried out several different coronavirus API endpoints and scraping different sites myself.
+Of all of these, I found that the Bing API provided the most accurate, up-to-date, and easiest-to-use stats.